centre-for-humanities-computing/orige-networks/src/lib/assets/about.md

 WIP.

 ### Terms of use
-Any use of this website and database in connection with scientific work must acknowledge Center for Humanities Computing.
+Any use of this website and database in connection with scientific work must reference and acknowledge [Center for Humanities Computing](https://chc.au.dk), Aarhus University.